-Please join us for this special event to honor and celebrate outstanding members of the Lewis & Clark community.
+Please join us for this special event to honor and celebrate four outstanding members of the Lewis & Clark community.

 Stamm Dining Room, Templeton Campus Center

 Event cost: $44 if registered by January 31; $52 after January 31

 and open bar featuring wine, beer, and non-alcoholic beverages.

 Registration is now closed for the Honors Banquet.
 To check availability, please call Emily Decker at 503-768-7838.

 Please see our cancellation and refund policy for further information.